TAUSBV/dqf-api/v3/README.md

 The **_initVector_** will also be provided by us.
 The initVector will remain the same for the production environment.
 Should you decide to use your own initialization vector, it should be _16 Bytes_ and you must provide us with it.

+The UI in the integrating tool should enable users to enter (and store) their TAUS DQF credentials.
+Please include the following text and URLs to the users:
+* "Don't have a TAUS account?" - Link to: https://www.taus.net/all-memberships/view-membership-details/64-taus-dqf-subscription
+* "Forgot your TAUS password?" - Link to: https://www.taus.net/component/users/?view=reset
+* "Forgot your TAUS email?" - Link to: https://www.taus.net/component/users/?view=remind

 For testing/debugging purposes, we have enabled an encrypt endpoint which is accessible through [POST /v3/encrypt](http://dqf-api.ta-us.net/v3/encrypt).
 No authentication is required.
 The body parameters are: